myfatemi04/VisIO/README.md

-# Slide and Spot Locations
+# OmicsIO - Spatial Omics Data Processing

 This module provides classes and functions to handle Visium spatial transcriptomics data.
-The main classes are `SpotLocations`, `Slide`, `PatchDataset`, and `PatchDataset2Level`.
-The module also includes utility functions to load data from a folder and preprocess it.
+The main classes are `SpotLocations`, `Slide`, `PatchDataset`.
+The module also includes utility functions to load raw data from a folder and preprocess it.

 ## SpotLocations